Do you love the idea of reminiscing with a travel journal but after missing a few days feel all is lost?

 Would you like to share your ways and means to help other like minded folk?

 Leave a comment below to tell us how you keep your travel journal

-Email me if you’d like to feature your journaling techniques here as part of this series 🙂
+Contact me now if you’d like to feature your journaling techniques here as part of this series 🙂